Montana-Media-Arts/webDesignFall2024/_docs/topic-09/02-guide/03-page.md

 Another way of specifying style is to include the rule as the value for a **style attribute** in any HTML element.

 As with the global `class` and `id` attributes, every HTML element can be passed a global `style` attribute.
-This value takes a string, formatted as valid CSS.
+This value takes a string and is formatted as valid CSS.

 <span class="label label-info">NOTE:</span> Valid CSS will be discussed over the next few pages.